Semantic Edge Detection with Diverse Deep Supervision: Introduction

 [2]{\subfloat[#1]{\fbox{ }}} [2]{\subfloat[#1]{\myfbox{ }}}

-\myPara{Distracted supervision paradox in SED.} SED naturally requires achieving two distinct supervision targets: i) locating fine detailed edges by capturing discontinuity among image regions, mainly using low-level features; and ii) identifying abstracted high-level semantics by summarizing different appearance variations of the target categories.
-This distracted supervision paradox has prevented the \sArt SED method, \ie, CASENet \cite{yu2017casenet}, from successfully applying deep supervision \cite{lee2015deeply}, whose effectiveness has been demonstrated in a wide number of other computer vision tasks, including image categorization~\cite{szegedy2015going}, object detection~\cite{lin2020focal}, visual tracking~\cite{wang2015visual}, and category-agnostic edge detection \cite{xie2017holistically,liu2017richer}. \revise{To avoid this distracted supervision paradox, CASENet based methods \cite{yu2017casenet,yu2018simultaneous,acuna2019devil,hu2019dynamic} only fuse the features from Side-1 $\sim$ Side-3 without deep supervision.}
+\revise{SED naturally requires achieving two distinct supervision targets: i) locating fine detailed edges by capturing discontinuity among image regions, mainly using low-level features; and ii) identifying abstracted high-level semantics by summarizing different appearance variations of the target categories.
+While it may be intuitive and straightforward to impose category-agnostic edge supervision at bottom network sides for low-level edge details and impose category-aware edge supervision at top sides for semantic classification, directly doing this as in CASENet \cite{yu2017casenet} even degrades the performance compared with directly learning semantic edges without deep supervision or category-agnostic edge guidance.
+We hypothesize that distinct supervision targets prevent \sArt SED methods \cite{yu2017casenet,yu2018simultaneous,acuna2019devil,hu2019dynamic} from successfully applying deep supervision \cite{lee2015deeply}.
+Specifically, we observe that the success stories of deep supervision, including image categorization~\cite{szegedy2015going}, object detection~\cite{lin2020focal}, visual tracking~\cite{wang2015visual}, and category-agnostic edge detection \cite{xie2017holistically,liu2017richer}, usually adopt the same type of supervision for all network sides.
+In contrast, CASENet \textit{directly} imposes \textit{distinct} supervision targets to bottom and top network sides.
+Therefore, we consider achieving such distinct supervision using some buffers, \ie, in an \textit{indirect} manner, to prevent the backbone network from being directly influenced by distinct targets.}